celo-org/make-crypto-mobile-hackathon/optics_dashboard/Readme.md

 ### Next steps

 - Integrate bridge activity to and from Celo blockchain
-- Finish fee comparison feature
+- Extend fee comparison feature to more bridges
 - Explore activity on a specific day
 - Explore activity for a specific asset